alkesh26/sharp-knives-pgw/README.md

 5. A working CLI to interact with PostgreSQL instance
 6. A working GUI to interact with PostgreSQL instance

 For 1, 2, 3, and 4 we will use Ubuntu 16 LTS through Vagrant.
-For 5, we will use `psql` on the host box.
+For 5, we will use `psql` on the `guest` box.
 For 6, we will use [DataGrip][datagrip].
 If you want, you can use a tool that you are already familiar with.
 Here are some great options:

 - [Postico][postico]
 - [DBeaver][dbeaver]